Joseph-Goergen/Joseph-Goergen/README.md

 **Key Achievements:**
 - Diagnosed and patched multiple **containerd-level bugs**, performing code-level debugging and upstream reporting to the open-source community.
+- **Filed a U.S. patent** through IBM for innovative solutions improving cloud automation and update reliability.
 - Streamlined control plane update validation workflows, **reducing pre-deployment testing time by 30%**.
 - Contributed to robust CI/CD pipelines that **prevented breaking changes from reaching production**, safeguarding thousands of customer workloads.

+---

+## **Projects**

+### **IBM Projects**
+- **Terraform Integration with Tekton CI:**
+  Integrated Terraform into the GitHub-based Tekton CI pipeline to automate PR testing for infrastructure components, enabling faster feedback and consistent infrastructure validation.
+- **Container Runtime Modernization:**
+  Led the service-wide upgrade of Kubernetes clusters from **containerd 1.7 to 2.1**, including extensive QA validation, regression testing, and compatibility verification to ensure zero customer disruption.

+### **Personal Projects**
+- **Self-Hosted NAS & Home Infrastructure:**
+  Built a **container-orchestrated NAS** using Docker on a mini PC, running open-source and self-hosted services with full **end-to-end domain security** via SSL and DNS management.
+- **Security Camera Integration:**
+  Implemented **PoE-based security cameras** feeding directly into the NAS using **motionEye**, storing streams locally for enhanced privacy and reliability.
+- **3D Design & Printing:**
+  Designed and printed a custom **7–8 player Settlers of Catan board**, demonstrating strong problem-solving, creativity, and iterative design skills.

 ---